trussed-dev/oath-authenticator/ctaphid.md

 Current solution does have a couple of limitations, which could be corrected in the further development:

-- HOTP counter value can't be bigger than 2^32;
+- initial HOTP counter value can't be bigger than 2^32;
 - SHA512 algorithm is not supported at the moment.

 Both limitations are not affecting the daily usage.